cjrsmith/cjrsmith/README.md

 I'm also a Software Engineering Manager at Oxford Quantum Circuits.

-If you like the things I do you, can support me through 4610 on Ko-Fi 👇
+If you like the things I do, you can support me through 4610 on Ko-Fi 👇

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/L3L61B4ZXD)